gilacost/gilacost/ventures/STRAVA_SUMMARY_ERL.md

 ```

 If we read the [hackney docs](https://github.com/benoitc/hackney#basic-usage)
-we'll see that we need to be sure that hackney application is already started,
+we'll see that we need to be sure that hackney application is started, be can
-be can do this by running `application:ensure_all_started(hackney).` and now let
+do this by running `application:ensure_all_started(hackney).` and now let us
-us try to perform the same request that failed with `httpc`.
+try to perform the same request that failed with `httpc`.

 ```erlang
 4> hackney:request(post, RefreshTokenUrl, [], <<>>, []).